AlphaVantageSupport/stock_visualization_in_python_django/README.md

 ```

 ## Running the website locally
-Now we are ready to run the website in the local environment.
+Now we are ready to run the website in your local environment.

 Enter the following prompt in your command line window (please make sure you are still in the `alphaVantage` root directory):
 ```shell